 - Express curiosity - find out what it’s about and why they feel this way.

 - Is the problem within your scope to help with? – or is there someone else who can help?

 - Does the problem require support from a professional?

 - Make a judgement on their lethal intent – do they need urgent help?

 - Communicate to others - including professionals so they can support you and understand if your child happens to mention it to them.

 - Make a Plan – for the next hour or day, with steps you can take to make your child safe.
-Include in this plan revisiting how they feel in the furture.
+Include in this plan revisiting how they feel in the future.

 What to do if you want to raise the issue of suicide with a young person?

-- Start by asking “Are you ok?” - but ask this twice as our first automatic response is to say we’re fine when we’re not.
-Repeating this helps them to consider opening up about their feelings.
+- Start by asking “Are you ok?” - ask this twice as our first automatic response is to say we’re fine when we’re not.

-- Explain that desperate feelings are very common and are short-lived - they can overcome these feelings and that talking about it will help them see things more clearly.
+- Explain that desperate feelings are very common and are short-lived - they can overcome these feelings.

 - Don’t be afraid to be direct and ask the question - “Are you thinking about harming or killing yourself?”